 Should any public access be allowed on the site following the final reinstatement works it may be desirable to erect display panels outlining the coal mining heritage of the site and the Gwendreath Valley might be considered.
+The preservation of Pentremawr Colliery tip (feature H) and winding house base (feature I) would act as a visible reminder of this heritage.
 An additional option, which would complement this, would be the erection of a memorial to the miners who lost their lives working in the collieries.